Most of my clients are already very successful in their business or career.

 You matter more than your work

 This is a tough one for many accomplished women.
 When you’ve worked so hard to climb the ladder, it’s easy to get lost in your own success.

-But if the position you’re in, the role you’re playing or how you’re operating is taking its toll, it’s time to put YOU first.
+But if the position you’re in, the role you’re playing or how you’re operating is taking its toll, it’s time to give yourself the gift of putting yourself first.

 What makes sense professionally will inform your next chapter, but it doesn’t have to determine it.
 Your needs and desires take precedence now, even if you’re not used to it being that way.